facebook/docusaurus/docs/guides-blog.md

 - `title` - The blog post title.
 - `slug` - The blog post url slug.
 Example: `/blog/my-test-slug`.
 When not specified, the blog url slug will be extracted from the file name.
 - `unlisted` - The post will be accessible by directly visiting the URL but will not show up in the sidebar in the final build; during local development, the post will still be listed.
 Useful in situations where you want to share a WIP post with others for feedback.
+- `draft` - The post will not be appeared if set to `true`.
+Useful in situations where WIP but don't want to share the post.

 ## Summary Truncation